symfony/symfony-docs/form/form_customization.rst

 If you want to denote all of your required fields with a required asterisk (``*``), you can do this by customizing the ``form_label`` fragment.

-In Twig, if you're making the form customization inside the same template as your form, modify the ``use`` tag and add the following:
+If you're making the form customization inside the same template as your form, modify the ``use`` tag and add the following:

 .. code-block:: html+twig